This article was updated in August 2017

 - Decide whether you require payment for your services as a house sitter and make this clear on your profile.
 Remember that if you are going to charge to house sit in a foreign country this will be classed as working and you will be required by law to hold a working visa.

 - Protect yourself.
-Never transfer any money to a home owner as a ‘down payment’ on utilities or to secure the assignment.
+NEVER TRANSFER MONEY TO A HOME OWNER AS A DOWN PAYMENT on utilities or to secure the sit.
 If asked express your concern and ask to pay in full once you arrive at the property.